2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/objects/resources.md

 uid: NetCode.DynamicCode.Objects.Resources
 ---

-# Resources / @Resources Object Dynamic Code
+# Resources in Dynamic Code ✨ new!

 The `Resources` object consolidates resources for the current scenario.
 It merges resources configured in the View and App and gives View-Resources the preference.